Mother Nature’s late-summer wildflower display in the Sandia mountains has been quite spectacular this year.

-A meadow on the east side of the Sandias, filled with late summer wildflowers.
+A meadow high in the Sandias, covered with wildflowers.

 About a month ago, I ran into three buck deer in my favorite meadow in the Sandias.
 I wondered if they might represent three different generations of the same family, since they were all different sizes.
 They were very patient with me and let me hang around for almost five minutes before they took off.
 This was the largest of them.

 These are some of the photos of the meadow that I’ve posted previously (they’re all remarkably similar):

 I’ve never met a sunflower I didn’t absolutely love.
 It’s been a great year for them.

 One of New Mexico’s most iconic scenes.
 I’ve taken countless photos but stop each time I’m there to take yet another.